 Taximeters are subject to regulations in MID.
 The specific requirements are in Annex MI-007.
-Neither these specific requirements nor any normative documents have yet been taken into consideration.
+These specific requirements, the normative document OIML R 21 (2007) and WELMEC CT-007 (corresponding table) have been taken into consideration.

 10.7.1 Specific regulations, standards and normative documents